mnadjit/notes/tech⚙️/notes✏️/Cloud/AWS/Control_Tower/Deployment.md

 3. Navigate to https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/step-1.-launch-the-stack.html
 4. Click on "Launch Solution"
-5. By default the region is set as "us-east-1".
-Make sure this is updated to your home region, and then click 'Next'
+5. By default the region is set as `us-east-1`.
+Make sure this is updated to your home region, and then click *Next*
 6. Fill in the fields for account emails.
 Management account is the email used to log in to AWS root AWS account.
 Two other unique email addresses are needed for *Audit* and *Log Archive* AWS accounts.
 7. Select the LZA role created in preparation phase
 8. Select create new CodeCommit repo - unless this is not the first attempt and `aws-accelerator-config` repo already exists in CodeCommit; in which case select existing repo